meeroTheo/AI-Car-Model/notes.md

 - we use y value for best car, but we can use any function
 - penalize if not in the center of the lane (another fitness function)
 - work with going through curves
+- some genetic algorithms use crossover (take two networks and combine them)